-GRAD140 DIGITAL ILLUSTRATION AND PRODUCTION (3 Cr) (2:2)
+DIGITAL ILLUSTRATION AND PRODUCTION (3 Cr) (2:2)

 This course focuses on the introduction and development of studio skills in the creative use of illustration materials and design principles.
 The student will experiment with a wide range of techniques and media including colored pencil, graphite, watercolors, and computer illustration using industry standard paint and drawing software.
 Students will work with their hand drawings and scanning, combining fine art and graphic design to develop professional portfolio pieces.
-The student will work on projects including children's book and magazine illustration, spot illustrations for the web, print and pre-press information.
+The student will learn illustration theory as a means of communication and will work on projects including children's book and magazine illustration, spot illustrations for the web, print and pre-press information.
 Final art projects will be produced in a variety of media, while students combine illustration with other fine art and advertising design skills to create a professional commercial art portfolio.